 She is also a journalist with a passion for the arts and for profiling ordinary people with extraordinary stories to tell .
 Her journalism has appeared in Psychology Today, WomansDay.com, Parenting magazine, Business Insider, Narratively, MSN Living, Yahoo!
 Shine, amNewYork, and elsewhere.

 She studied English at NYU and holds a Master of Science from the Columbia University Graduate School of Journalism, where she received the Richard T. Baker Award for magazine writing.
+She is currently an MFA candidate at NYU, in fiction.

 You can contact Leonora here.